Yorkshire Evening Post

 The Yorkshire Evening Post (YEP) is a regional daily newspaper covering the City of Leeds.
-Founded in 1890 it is published by National World.
+Founded in 1890, it is published by Yorkshire Post Newspapers.

-Despite being having coverage and being sold across West Yorkshire the Yorkshire Evening Post traditionally provides close reporting on Leeds United and Leeds Rhinos as well as the Yorkshire County Cricket Club team.
+Despite having coverage on and being sold across West Yorkshire, the Yorkshire Evening Post traditionally provides close reporting on Leeds United and Leeds Rhinos as well as the Yorkshire County Cricket Club.

 The City of Leeds has two further widely circulated local papers, being the Wetherby News and the Wharfedale and Airedale Observer.

 History

 The paper was first published in 1890 by the Yorkshire Conservative Newspaper Company Limited who already published the Broadsheet newspaper The Yorkshire Post.
 Its main competitor was the Yorkshire Evening News which folded in 1963.

 In 1925 the Yorkshire Evening Post produced a separate edition for South Yorkshire printed simultaneously in Doncaster.
 It was closed in 1970 and became the Doncaster Evening Post until it folded in 1983.

 In 1967 United Newspapers Ltd merged with Yorkshire Conservative Newspaper Company Limited to form Yorkshire Post Newspapers which enabled them to move to a new £5 million premises on Wellington Street in 1970.